My title

 Cultural Immersion:

-Meeting locals and immersing yourself in the cultures of Fiji, New Zealand, and the Kermadecs will be an integral part of this journey.
+Meeting locals and immersing yourself in the cultures of Fiji and New Zealand will be an integral part of this journey.
 From traditional ceremonies to vibrant markets and indigenous art, each destination offers a unique cultural experience.
-Engage with the warm-hearted Fijians, share stories with the New Zealanders, and discover the fascinating Kanak culture of the Kermadec Islands.
+You’ll engage with the warm-hearted Fijians.
 These encounters will enrich your voyage, creating lasting memories and deepening your appreciation for the diverse cultures that call the South Pacific home.

 Volcanic Wonders: